databio/atac_ebna2/tutorial_basic.md

 # Basic tutorial for running PEPATAC

 This tutorial shows you how to run the PEPATAC pipeline on a set of FASTQ files.
+It assumes you have already installed the prerequisite pipeline software, such as [looper](http://looper.databio.org), and all software required by [pepatac](http://pepatac.databio.org), which is not covered in this tutorial.

 ## Clone this repository

 ```
 mkdir pepatac_example
 cd pepatac_example
 git clone https://github.com/databio/atac_ebna2.git
+cd atac_ebna2
 ```

 The project config file is a yaml file: